richfitz/storr/README.md

 Simple object cacher for R.  `storr` acts as a very simple key-value store (supporting `get`/`set`/`del` for arbitrary R objects as data and as keys).
 The actual storage can be transient or persistent, local or distributed without changing the interface.
 To allow for distributed access, data is returned by *content* rather than simply by key (with a key/content lookup step) so that if another process changes the data, `storr` will retrieve the current version.

-* Cached in-memory copies that might be faster to retrieve than on-disk copies
+* Cached in-memory copies that might be faster to retrieve than on-disk/database copies
-* Content-addressable storage, storing and retrieving potentially fewer copies of identical data (useful if lookup is slow or over a network)
+* Content-addressable storage, storing and retrieving potentially fewer copies of identical data (useful if lookup is slow or over a network) and to make the system somewhat robust in the face of multiple accessing processes
-* Indexable serialisation of list-like objects allow random access reads and writes (suitable for breaking objects up for use across a distributed computing environment).
 * Fetch from an external source (e.g. website) if a key is not found locally
-* Pluggable backends - currently
+* Pluggable storage backends - currently
   - environment (memory)
   - rds (disk)
   - [Redis](http://redis.io) (via [redux](https://github.com/richfitz/redux) & [RedisAPI](https://github.com/ropensci/RedisAPI))